jharwell/sierra/docs/src/usage/index.rst

-This page contains more in-depth documentation on how SIERRA works beyond the minimum needed to get started, and assumes that you have either gotten SIERRA working via :ref:`ln-sierra-trial` or :ref:`ln-sierra-getting-started`.
+This page contains more in-depth documentation on how SIERRA works beyond the minimum needed to get started, and assumes that you have either gotten SIERRA working via :ref:`trial` or :ref:`getting-started`.
 Once you've done that, the docs on this page provide a good way to understand how to get the most out of SIERRA.

 .. toctree::
    :maxdepth: 1